mido/mido/docs/files/midi.rst

 Iterating Over Messages
 -----------------------

-Iterating over a ``MidiFile`` object will generate all MIDI messages in the file in playback order.
-The ``time`` attribute of each message is the number of seconds since the last message or the start of the file.
+Iterating over a ``MidiFile`` object will generate all MIDI message events in the file in playback order.
+The ``time`` attribute of each event is the number of seconds since the last event or the start of the file.

-Meta messages will also be included.
+Meta events will also be included.
 If you want to filter them out, you can do::

     if msg.is_meta: